gipplab/mathosphere/basex/README.md

 Code used for the BaseX run of the FSE team at the NTCIR-11 Math Wikipedia Subtask

+## Requirements
+The [Mathosphere](https://github.com/TU-Berlin/mathosphere) project must be cloned to your repository and its submodules must be initialized.

 ## Obtain the data
-The dataset is availible from
+The dataset is available from

 http://demo.formulasearchengine.com/images/NTCIR-11-Wikipedia-Math-MWS-Dump.zip